SideProjectGuys/invite-manager-bot/docs/modules/invites/custom-messages.md

 So you can now do `!config joinMessage <message from above>` to set the message.
 Our bot will automatically replace the placeholders every time someone joins.

-{% hint style="info" %}
+> [!NOTE|style:flat]
-Premium users can also use embeds in their join and leave messages.
+> Premium users can also use embeds in their join and leave messages.
+[More info here](modules/invites/examples.md)
-{% endhint %}

-Please see the examples page to see what kind of messages you can make!
+Please see the [examples page](modules/invites/examples.md) to see what kind of messages you can make!

-{% page-ref page="join-message-examples.md" %}

 ### Placeholders